IvanUkhov/blog/_posts/2020-06-22-gaussian-process.md

 ranging][LIDAR] experiment.
 Each observation can be interpreted as the sum of the true underlying response at the corresponding distance and random noise.
-It can be clearly seen that the variance of the noise varies with the distance: the spread is substantially larger toward the left-hand side.
+It can be clearly seen that the variance of the noise varies with the distance: the spread is substantially larger toward the right-hand side.
 This phenomenon is known as heteroscedasticity.
 Homoscedasticity (the absence of heteroscedasticity) is one of the key assumptions of linear regression.
 Applying linear regression to the above problem would yield suboptimal results.
 The